AleksandarMuradyan/AtomicCrossChain/Readme.md

 +1.
 If the transaction is not committed by Alice in step 4, after the timeout explires, all parties can revoke the transactions

 https://docs.google.com/presentation/d/1QBP0EbJ94lp2bjRpRqS_CzzvvmY-gOkUNGCTmF7jKsI/edit#slide=id.p

+Main problems:

+- Time synchronisation - when not synced, hacking attemtptes could be initiated.
+- Alica and Bob identities should not change during transaction process.
+- Ethereum network to validate HL Fabric transaction completion
+- Implement back-to-back gateway between HL and Ethereum